 1. “If you can’t read your own writing, you can bet your teacher can’t either.”

-This remark suggests that if your child had tried harder, his writing would be neater.
-In fact, giving it more effort or doing it again isn’t likely to improve his finished product.
+This remark suggests that if a child had tried harder, their writing would be neater.
+In fact, giving it more effort or doing it again isn’t likely to improve the finished product.

 Instead, respond with a “strength-based” comment.
 You might say: “I know you did your best.
 It must be frustrating that the result doesn’t show how hard you worked.
 Would you rather type your answers on the computer?
 We can attach the printout to the worksheet.
 We can talk to your teacher, too, if you like.”